mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

 .....................

 **Dockerfiles** are text documents that provide a set of instructions to Docker/Podman (the terms are used interchangably in this tutorial) to create an **image**.

-This is where you specify the software you want to download, the environment you want to be in, and even the operating system you want to use.
+In this file, you specify which software you want to download, the environment you want to be in, and even the operating system you want to use.

 ... if you know what you want .............................

 If you know the software you want, you can set up your Dockerfile to install exactly what you need.

 Suppose, for example, you want to install a simple stack consisting of: your favorite version of python with some packages, sitting on an Alma Linux 9 distribution.
-The Dockerfile might look something like what is provided.
+The Dockerfile might look something this.

 .. code-block:: sh